Why Is Magna Carta so Important?

 for days and days and days.
 A.A.
 Milne, Now We Are Six

-John excelled at agitation, immorality, and incompetence.
+John excelled at agitation, incompetence, and immorality.
 He conspired with his brother Richard to overthrow their aging father, Henry II.
 He also tried (and failed) to take the throne from Richard.
 He probably had his nephew Arthur of Brittany murdered in 1203.
 The people hated him: he seized their food, timber, horses and carts.
 The Pope hated him: he argued with the Pope over the appointment of church officials.
 And finally, he was unpopular with the barons.
-John’s reputation as the “softsword” was earned when he lost his French territory in Normandy to Phillip Augustus in 1204.
+John earned his reputation as the “softsword” when he lost his French territory in Normandy to Phillip Augustus in 1204.
 And the baron's cup of indignation was about full by 1213 when John lost England itself, surrendering it as a fiefdom to Pope Innocent III.
 The Archbishop of Canterbury, Stephen Langdon, and the barons were outraged at John’s capitulation to the church of Rome.
 Together, they produced the “Articles of the Barons.”
 John was forced to meet the barons at Runnymede after they had taken control of London.
 Runnymede was a swamp, but it was strategically located.
 There on June 15, 1215 John signed the Magna Carta, the “Great Charter.”

 The Great Charter